Pylons/pyramid/docs/narr/install.rst

 .. index::
    pair: installing; UNIX

+.. _installing_unix:

 Installing :mod:`repoze.bfg` on a UNIX System
 ---------------------------------------------

-It is advisable to install :mod:`repoze.bfg` into a :term:`virtualenv` in order to obtain isolation from any "system" packages you've got installed in your Python version (and likewise, to prevent :mod:`repoze.bfg` from globally installing versions of packages that are not compatible with your system Python).
+It is best practice to install :mod:`repoze.bfg` into a :term:`virtualenv` in order to obtain isolation from any "system" packages you've got installed in your Python version.
+Using a virtualenv will also prevent :mod:`repoze.bfg` from globally installing versions of packages that are not compatible with your system Python.

 To set up a virtualenv to install :mod:`repoze.bfg` within, first ensure that :term:`setuptools` is installed.
 Invoke ``import